m-s-grab/crowdfunding_research/README.md

 H3: There is a relationship between the presence of industry-specific jargon words in the subtitle of a crowdfunding campaign and its chances of success.

+H4: Campaigns with subtitles written in a mixed style (combining narrative and technical elements) have a higher chance of success than campaigns using exclusively narrative or technical style

 **Statistical Methods Used**
 -Anderson–Darling test – Checks whether quantitative data follows a distribution close to normal.
 Unlike the Shapiro–Wilk test, it has no restrictions on sample size.
 -Mann–Whitney U test – Non-parametric alternative to the Student’s t-test, used when the assumption of normality is not met.
 Compares two independent groups (successful vs. unsuccessful campaigns).